Thomson-CSF: History

-Following its privatisation, Thomson-CSF continued to orient itself towards the defence electronics sector, establishing itself in overseas nations, including South Africa, Australia, South Korea and Singapore.
+Following its privatisation, Thomson-CSF continued to orient itself toward the defence electronics sector, establishing itself in overseas nations, including South Africa, Australia, South Korea and Singapore.
 Shortly after its privatisation, the company began exploring the possibility of merging with British defence specialist Marconi Electronic Systems.
 Its ambitions were foiled by the success of a rival bid by the defence and aerospace firm British Aerospace, which rebranded itself as BAE Systems shortly thereafter.
 Keen to expand its defence and technology business, Thomson-CSF announced the acquisition of the British defence electronics company Racal Electronics, which it purchased for £1.3 billion.
 As a result of its takeover of Racal, the UK became Thomson-CSF's second-largest domestic industrial base after France.
 Racal was initially rebranded Thomson-CSF Racal plc.

 Shortly after the Racal acquisition, Thomson-CSF conducted a strategic review of its portfolio of businesses.
-It adopted a new organisational structure comprising three business areas: defence, aerospace, and information technology and services.
-Management decided that the company ought to leverage its dual-purpose technology, marketing itself towards particular civil markets that held strong parallels with its established defence and aerospace competencies, such as mobile telecommunications.
+It adopted a new organisational structure comprising three business areas: defence, aerospace and information technology.
+Management decided that the company ought to leverage its dual-purpose technology, marketing itself at particular civil markets that held strong parallels with its established defence and aerospace competencies, such as mobile telecommunications.
 Meanwhile, non-strategic assets were divested.
 Thomson-CSF also explored business opportunities further afield.
 In December 2000, it was announced that the company was forming a joint venture with the American defence company Raytheon.
 This arrangement was claimed to be first transatlantic joint venture in the defence sector.

-During December 2000, Thomson-CSF was officially rebranded as Thales (from the Greek philosopher Thales, pronounced [talɛs] reflecting its pronunciation in French).
+In December 2000, Thomson-CSF was officially rebranded as Thales (from the Greek philosopher Thales, pronounced [talɛs] reflecting its pronunciation in French).

+Presidents

+From 1969 to December 6, 2000, the Thomson-CSF board of directors had six presidents.